Tools Support

 Southeast Asia's largest economy and natural resources hub.
-We manage imports through Jakarta and Surabaya with full Indonesian customs clearance and island distribution.
+Our partner network manages imports through Jakarta and Surabaya with full Indonesian customs clearance and island distribution.

 Indonesia is Southeast Asia's largest economy and a major exporter of palm oil, coal, tin, rubber, and textiles.
 The country imports machinery, vehicles, electronics, chemicals, and fuel.
 Indonesian customs is complex and slow (7–14 days typical at major ports).
 Corruption and bureaucratic inefficiency are common challenges.
 Jakarta (Tanjung Priok) is the primary port; Surabaya serves East Java.
 Port congestion is chronic.
 Air freight through Soekarno-Hatta (Jakarta) and Ngurah Rai (Bali) handles urgent shipments.
 The archipelago nature requires careful planning for multi-island distribution.
-We operate with experienced Indonesian brokers.
+Our partner network includes experienced Indonesian brokers.

 $188B (2023)